Pathways to Entry

 Most required training terms can be completed in collaborating RRIPM network sites.
 Together with your supervisor, a plan to ensure quality experience across the curriculum will be developed.
 At least one placement in a metropolitan centre is also encouraged.

-If approved, this would be known as an integrated rural term, with placement extending over a 12-month period.
-The advantages are clear with less relocation required during training, greater continuity of care, and much deeper involvement in the leadership of your patient’s whole palliative care journey.
-Watch this space.
+The advantages are clear with less relocation required during training, greater continuity of care for patients, and much deeper involvement in the leadership of your patient’s whole palliative care journey.